balderdashy/sails-redis/FAQ.md

 It is also the ORM layer for the [Sails framework](http://sailsjs.org).

-To learn more visit the project on GitHub at [Waterline](https://github.com/balderdashy/waterline).
+To learn more visit the project [on GitHub](https://github.com/balderdashy/waterline).